-If your pup has a sensitive stomach, try adding apple cider vinegar to their drinking water.
+Add apple cider vinegar to their drinking water if your pup has a sensitive stomach.
 It’s full of carbonation and helps to settle the stomach quickly.
 Use this recipe as an approximate guide:

 - Create an aromatic blend of apple cider vinegar and water with two teaspoons each.

 - Mix in small amounts every few minutes, and your dog will be able to drink it.

 If your dog throws up after drinking, add two more teaspoons of water and mix again.
 Also, make sure that the apple cider vinegar is fresh.

 This broth is an easy-to-digest liquid meal for dogs with sensitive stomachs that can restore their hunger.
 Not only is it nutritious and tasty.
 But its added moisture helps to enhance dry food’s flavor and encourages even picky eaters to chow down.